sciruiz/exploring-vulnerabilities-peru/data-source/README.md

 - [Precipitation and Temperature Data (SENAMHI)](https://www.senamhi.gob.pe/mapas/)
 - [Census 2017 - Water and Sanitation Indicators](https://www.inei.gob.pe/media/MenuRecursivo/publicaciones_digitales/Est/Lib1534/index.html)

-> NOTE: All data were accessed between January and April 2025.
+> NOTE: All data were accessed between January and June 2021.

+## Citation

+Please cite the article as:
+> Mezza et al. (On Revision). *Framing Vulnerabilities: A Transdisciplinary Study of Dengue and Diarrhea in Peru’s Borderlands*. _The Journal of Climate Change and Health_.